 The programme in KS4 is a continuation of skill acquisition, fitness and games understanding with the emphasis on accessing sport and leisure opportunities for the future.
 Students regularly take part in off-site activities, a sports leadership programme and are given the opportunity to discuss and develop individual fitness programmes.
 External providers and sport's coaches augment subject delivery.

-In addition to a weekly PE afternoon, students are encouraged to take part in at least one lunch time sport's club through a Club Buddy mentoring scheme and an outdoor gym is accessible to all throughout the school day.
+In addition to a weekly PE afternoon, students are encouraged to take part in at least one lunch time sport's club and an outdoor gym is accessible to all throughout the school day.

 PE is a high profile subject with achievements celebrated in weekly assemblies and at prize giving events.
 Prizes are awarded for each key stage for outstanding achievement in personal progress, excellence, sportsmanship, sports leadership, mentoring.